Astro-rajesh/Astro-rajesh.github.io/_pages/home.md

 ---

-I work on helioseismology and nonlinear magnetohydrodynamic simulations, focusing on how dynamo-generated magnetic fields modify surface gravity waves in the Sun.
+I work on helioseismology and nonlinear magnetohydrodynamic simulations, focusing on how magnetic fields modify surface gravity waves in the Sun.
 My research combines theory, high-resolution simulations, and helioseismic diagnostics.

 ## Publications